Property Assessor

 Appeals: Property owners that do not agree with the Assessor’s appraisal have the right to appeal their appraisal.
 Assessment change notices are mailed to property owners about May 15th if a change has been made to the property.
 The appeals process is as follows:

-• Local Board of Equalization – Meets May 1st of each year.
+- Local Board of Equalization – Meets June 1st of each year and we are on a 5 year cycle.
 Call the Assessor’s office for an appointment after receiving assessment change notice if owner is not in agreement with the appraisal.
 Notice will be mailed to the property owner of the Local Board’s decision.
 If not in agreement he/she can appeal to the next level.

 Tax Rolls: The Assessor delivers the tax roll to the Haywood County Trustee, City of Brownsville Clerk and City of Stanton Clerk on or before October 1st of each year.
 The Assessor does not set the tax rate or collect the taxes.